 Four Seasons Resort Hualalai – EM•1® and EM® Genki Balls used since 2007

 David Chai is the Director of Natural Resources at the Four Seasons Resort Hualalai on Kailua Kona, on the island of Hawaii.
 He heard about EM® usage when I spoke at the Kona Chamber of Commerce in 2006 on EM Technology®.
-It seemed their anchialine pond system was going down hill after the aeration pump had shut down and nitrogen levels were rising even with water exchange.
+It seemed their anchialine pond system was going downhill after the aeration pump had shut down and nitrogen levels were rising even with water exchange.

-David than wanted to try the EM® Genki Balls in the larger ponds to reduce deep organic sediments.
-In January 2007, he asked us how to make these EM® Genki Balls to treat the larger 4 million gallon ponds since a 1:10,000 ratio would be too costly.
+David then wanted to try the EM® Genki Balls in the larger ponds to reduce deep organic sediments.
+In January 2007, he asked us how to make these EM® Genki Balls treat the larger 4 million gallon ponds since a 1:10,000 ratio would be too costly.
 We set up a meeting to plan the applications in January 2007 to make the EM® Genki Balls and to extend the usability of the EM® product to become more economical.

 With the help of West Hawaii Explorations Academy (WHEA) a public Charter School located in the NELHA the teachers and students made 80 EM® Genki Balls and the students had a great time.
-First water samples were taken in April 12, 2007, before EM® and EM® Genki ball applications by the students in the Waiakauhi pond they applied 40 EM® Genki Balls into the pond and another 40 EM® Genki Balls into another pond.
+First water samples were taken on April 12, 2007, before EM® and EM® Genki ball applications by the students in the Waiakauhi pond they applied 40 EM® Genki Balls into the pond and another 40 EM® Genki Balls into another pond.
 55 gallons of Extended EM•1® solution was also released throughout the pond concentrating on the middle and end section.
-David and the student of WHEA did a second application of EM® Genki Balls and EM® solution in August and coordinated a water analysis in Nov.
-16, 2007 three months later or total of seven months from our original water samples.
+David and the student of WHEA did a second application of EM® Genki Balls and EM® solution in August and coordinated a water analysis on Nov.
+16, 2007, three months later or a total of seven months from our original water samples.

 See data graph:

-High Silica value indicates there was more fresh water present in the second sampling and the increase in phosphorus may be due to increased ground water influx through cracks on the bottom of the pond (fertilizers, etc.) Note: Silica increases and Salinity decreases with fresh water influx and the reverse for seawater influx.
+High Silica value indicates there was more freshwater present in the second sampling and the increase in phosphorus may be due to increased groundwater influx through cracks on the bottom of the pond (fertilizers, etc.) Note: Silica increases and Salinity decreases with fresh water influx and the reverse for seawater influx.

 Later in June 6, 2014, Hualalai Resort suffered major tsunami damage to the Waiakauhi pond.
 It caused a major algae bloom and David again incorporated EM® solution along with daily physical removal of the stringy algae by two full-time employees.
 Following eight months of continued use of EM® applications and physical removal they were able to get a control on the algae bloom problem.
 During this time there was no negative effects of spraying EM® into the Anchialine ponds even those full of native red brackish water shrimp ‘Opae ula’.

-David still incorporates and spot treat EM•1® use into the Anchialine ponds mostly to help reduce the odor problems associated with decaying organic matter in the ponds and help maintain a pleasant, calming atmosphere the guests pay top dollar to enjoy their time spent at the high end resort hotel in Kailua-Kona, Hawaii.
+David still incorporates and spot treat EM•1® use into the Anchialine ponds mostly to help reduce the odor problems associated with decaying organic matter in the ponds and help maintain a pleasant, calming atmosphere the guests pay top dollar to enjoy their time spent at the high-end resort hotel in Kailua-Kona, Hawaii.